What Top Fund Managers Are Buying and Selling

 To get a sense of how active stock managers positioned themselves during this volatility, we looked at the buys and sells of the aggregated portfolios of all U.S. equity funds with Morningstar Analyst Ratings of Gold, Silver, or Bronze.
 Overall, Morningstar Medalist managers shifted into more-defensive names, such as tobacco company Philip Morris (PM) and beverage company Coca-Cola (KO), while trimming strong-performing mega-cap technology and Internet stocks like Microsoft (MSFT), Apple (AAPL), and Amazon.com (AMZN).

-Jack Shannon does not own shares in any of the securities mentioned above.
+Jack Shannon does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.